aucoop/hahatay-community-network/README.md

 [Portainer](https://www.portainer.io/): for container management.

 [PiHole](https://pi-hole.net/): our Intranet DNS.
-Check also the extra steps for ahving a redundant instance.
+Check also the extra steps for having a redundant instance.